Skip to main content

 Your body operates under the direction of a sophisticated communication network known as the endocrine system.
 This system of glands produces and secretes hormones, which are chemical messengers that travel through your bloodstream to tissues and organs, dictating everything from your metabolism and mood to your sleep cycles and sexual function.

 The numbers on your wellness report ∞ your BMI, your lipid panel, your fasting glucose ∞ are downstream indicators of how effectively this complex upstream network is functioning.
 A high triglyceride level is a data point.
 Understanding its connection to insulin sensitivity and, by extension, to hormonal signaling, is knowledge.
-This shift in perspective is the first and most powerful step you can take. provides the ‘what’; a grounding in your own physiology provides the ‘why’.
+This shift in perspective is the first and most powerful step you can take.
+Your wellness program data provides the ‘what’; a grounding in your own physiology provides the ‘why’.

 The biometric data from your employer’s wellness program serves as an initial set of clues pointing toward the operational status of your underlying hormonal systems.